opensafely/documentation/docs/actions-pipelines.md

 * If one or more dependencies of an action have not been run (i.e., their outputs do not exist) then these dependency actions will be run first.
 If a dependency has changed but has not been run (so the outputs are not up-to-date with the changes), then the dependency actions will not be run, and the dependent actions will be run using the out-of-date outputs.

 * The ordering of columns may not be consistent between the dummy data and the TPP/EMIS backend.
 You should avoid referring to index integer positions and instead use the index / column names.
-Using index / column names will be more robust to differences versions of cohortextractor and will also avoid problems caused by index integer positions changing as columns are added/removed.
+Using index / column names will be more robust to different versions of cohortextractor and will also avoid problems caused by index integer positions changing as columns are added/removed.

 ## Running your code locally